Thinking of sending gifts to your OFS?

 Balikbayan boxes are oversized box care packages that overseas Filipino workers send to their families back to the Philippines.
 They’re less likely to be stolen because they’re legally protected at customs and harder to steal because of their size and weight.

-When Filipinos want to buy something that is only available abroad, they ask a family member or friend in that country to buy it for them, reimburse that purchase, and send the item through Balikbayan boxes.
+When Filipinos want to buy something only available abroad, they ask a family member or friend in that country to buy it for them, reimburse that purchase, and send the item through Balikbayan boxes.

-If you have a Filipino community where you live, your local USPS, FedEx, or DHL would likely already have a system for it.
 They’ll show you a selection of boxes you can use and instruct you on how to fill it up and what you can or can’t send using the Balikbayan box.

-I know that sending gifts seems more personal, but sometimes, it takes too much time, effort, and even heartache (when things get lost or stolen during shipping) to do this.
-Your OFS will appreciate it as well if you surprise them with money, money they can use to buy probably the same stuff you were sending anyway.
+I know that sending gifts seems more personal, but sometimes, it takes too much time, effort, and even heartache (when things get lost or stolen during shipping).